 - identifiers assigned to your computer or other devices including your Internet Protocol (IP) address.

-- FAC details, criminal convictions, health details and medical history.
+- FAC details, criminal convictions and where relevent and necassary to our service to you, health details and medical history.

 - attendance of events and training courses.